-Scott Morrison of SkinzWraps has seen many examples of poor quality througout the vehicle graphics industry.
+Scott Morrison of SkinzWraps has seen many examples of poor quality throughout the vehicle graphics industry.

-One such example was executed by another local company who claimed to be proficient in vehicle wraps.
+One such example was executed by another local company that claimed to be proficient in vehicle wraps.

-"The outcome was a nightmare for our soon-to-be-client.
-The vehicle was brought to our Dallas office for review based on the other company’s dissatisfaction of the finished product," said Morrison.
+"The outcome was a nightmare for our soon-to-be client.
+The vehicle was brought to our Dallas office for review based on the other company’s dissatisfaction with the finished product," said Morrison.
 "The wrap was ‘quilted’ together in many pieces, and the colors did not match from one panel to another.
 The paint had been scratched due to improper technique by the installer at the time of installation.
 The wrap was peeling in multiple places due to improper surface cleaning before the installation."

 This scenario is about as bad as it can get, according to Morrison, and can be a common occurrence.
 Designing, printing, and wrapping a vehicle is a complicated process, and not everyone understands just how hard it is to do right, he said.

 Trace George from VSP recalled a story from his company’s earlier years.

 "One application that comes to mind is a graphics project we installed on a fleet of 30 transit buses.
 We were not aware of the need for laminating the prints to protect the image from fading, weather damage, and external physical elements.
 After the first year, the material we spec’d to last three years was not making it through the first year.

 "The manufacturer would not warranty the material, and I wanted to stand behind this installation with my company’s name, so I removed the complete fleet graphic campaign to install a new series of laminated 3M Materials.
 I may have lost a lot of money on the failed initial project, but the re-installation gave my company credibility, as I stood behind my mistake," George recalled.